 A dishwasher can be cleaned with household vinegar or citric acid powder.
 Pour a gallon of vinegar in the bottom, let sit for an hour or so, then run the washer through a full cycle.
 The citric acid powder will also help remove hard-water buildup.
 Add a half-cup of powder and run the dishwasher.
 If there’s still an unpleasant odor coming from inside, examine the drain hose to see if it’s crimped and check the bottom for bits of food or gunk.
-After checking, if the odor is still strong, call a plumber because it might be a possible hazardous plumbing problem, like sewer gas, that needs to be remedied,
+After checking, if the odor is still strong, call a plumber because it might be a possible hazardous plumbing problem, like sewer gas, that needs to be remedied.

 This strong odor, in furniture or clothing, can be taken care of with a lot of air circulation.
 If it’s in clothing, hang garments outside in fresh air to let the smell dissipate.
 Wash garments alone with washing soda or baking soda, added to the regular amount of detergent.
-If the odor is inside a chest of drawers or a cedar chest, you must air out the drawers too and then lightly sand the inside and vacuum up the shavings.
+If the odor is inside a chest of drawers or a cedar chest, you must air out the drawers too, and then lightly sand the inside and vacuum up the shavings.
 Stuff the drawers with newspapers to help absorb the odors.
 Wipe the inside with a cloth lightly dampened with household vinegar and let air dry.

 If clothing smells smoky, put it out in the fresh air.
 Many fabric-odor sprays do a good job, particularly on winter coats and heavy sweaters.
 Of course, normal laundering can remove the odor.
 But if there has been a fire, and the smoke smell is awful, locate a dry cleaner that has an ozone cleaner and that should do the trick.

-Foot & Shoe
+Foot and Shoe

 As long as foot odor is not a medical condition, try these hints: Wash your feet and dry them thoroughly.
 Spritz feet with deodorant before putting on socks.
 Apply antibacterial soap or soak your feet in vinegar for five minutes every night to help.
 Airing out shoes in between wearing, and pouring a bit of baking soda inside, will help neutralize odors.